 Three Years Prior to Retirement Attend one of the Retirement Agency's Pre-retirement Seminars.
 To view the schedule of upcoming seminars and to register for the seminar most convenient to you, visit our website, sra.maryland.gov, and click on the Seminars and Webinars page under the Members tab.
 Months Prior to Retirement Use the mySRPS secure online participant portal and create an estimate of your retirement benefits, or request an estimate of your retirement benefits by submitting an Application for an Estimate of Service Retirement Allowance (Form 12) to the Retirement Agency.
 If you have any other service credit which you may be able to purchase and add to your account, submit a Request to Purchase Previous Service (Form 26) to the Retirement Agency.
 If you have any military credit for which you may be able to claim additional service credit on your account, submit a Claim of Retirement Credit for Military Service (Form 43) to the Retirement Agency.
 If needed, schedule an appointment with a retirement benefits specialist to review your estimated benefits.
 Discuss your estimated benefits/options with your family and financial advisor.
 Contact your personnel office to inquire if you may continue employer-provided benefits, such as health insurance, after retiring.
 Prepare a retirement budget, estimating your retirement expenses against your state pension benefit, Social Security, and any other income.
 Contact your personnel office and file your Application for Service Retirement (Form 16).
-Be prepared to submit a proof of birth date document (e.g. birth certificate, valid driver's license) for your beneficiary if: you are married, or you are unmarried but have at least one child under age 26 or who is disabled (regardless of age), or you are unmarried with no children under age 26 or who are disabled, and will be selecting Option 2, 3, 5 or 6.
-Complete a Direct Deposit Electronic Fund Transfer Sign-Up (Form 85) for the electronic transmission of your payment to your bank, savings institution, or credit union (mandatory).
-Complete a Federal and Maryland State Tax Withholding Request (Form 766) for federal and state tax withholding.
+Be prepared to submit a proof of birth date document (e.g. birth certificate, valid driver's license) for your beneficiary if: • you are married, or • you are unmarried but have at least one child under age 26 or who is disabled (regardless of age), or • you are unmarried with no children under age 26 or who are disabled, and will be selecting Option 2, 3, 5 or 6.
+Complete a Direct Deposit Authorization (Form 85) for the electronic transmission of your payment to your bank, savings institution, or credit union (mandatory).
+Complete a Withholding Certificate for Periodic Pension or Annuity Payments (IRS Form W-4P) for federal tax withholding and a Maryland State Tax Withholding Request (Form 766.11) for Maryland state tax withholding.
 If eligible, complete authorization forms to continue your health coverage, and any other benefits provided by your employer.